miniufo/xinvert/paper/paper.md

 ![(a) Vertical relative vorticity $\zeta$ and (b) the inverted streamfunction $\psi$ (shading) with current vector superimposed.
 Note the irregular boundaries over the global ocean. \label{fig:1}](streamfunction.png){width=100%}

+# State of the field
+There are also several PDE solvers written in Python, like [**windspharm**](https://github.com/ajdawson/windspharm) and [**Dedalus**](https://github.com/DedalusProject/dedalus).
+While they are efficient and accurate in double-periodic or global domains using the spectral method, they are not suitable for arbitary domain or boundary like the ocean (Gibbs phenomenon will arise near ocean boundaries).
+Also, it is not easy to apply these solvers to more general elliptic equations with arbitary coefficients (sometimes given in a numerical or discretized fashion).
+In this case, SOR method is definitely a better choice in the presence of irregular land/sea mask and spatially-varying coefficients.

 # Mathematics

 This package, `xinvert`, is designed to invert or solve the following PDE in an abstract form: